 Summary: Historical analogs point to the likely impacts of a weak stratospheric polar vortex and an amplified MJO forecast

 In a dramatic break with the pattern of recent years, this winter has seen strong and persistent high-latitude blocking that has produced unusual cold across most of Russia and East Asia.
 The Arctic Oscillation has been significantly negative since early December, and the North Atlantic Oscillation will be negative for both December and January for the first time in a decade.
-The figure above shows the AO index from the past few months; this figure – and all others in this post – are available to World Climate Service customers in our online portal.
+Figure 1 shows the AO index from the past few months; this figure – and all others in this post – are available to World Climate Service customers in our online portal.

 Sudden Stratospheric Warming